How to apply for online studies

 Admission requirements for courses on Master's level

-General admission criterias
+General admission criteria

 • You must have obtained a bachelor's degree or equivalent (180 ECTS).
-Find specific requirements for your home country in our country list
+Find specific requirements for your home country in our country list.

-• You have at least 2 years/120 ECTS from higher education studies/bachelor studies
+• You have at least 2 years/120 ECTS from higher education studies/bachelor studies.

 • You have several years of work experience or other relevant experience from e.g. NGOs, internships, voluntary work etc, from fields that are relevant for the course in question.